din3shn/DA_Portfolio_Proj/Excel_Projects_and_More/readme.md

 ### 📁 Portfolio Projects

-Each project in this repository is contained in its own Excel file, complete with detailed annotations and instructions on how to interact with the data:
+Each project in this repository is contained in its own Excel file.
+Click on the titles to navigate to the project :

 - [Superstore Sales Analysis Dashboard](https://github.com/din3shn/DA_Portfolio_Proj/blob/main/Excel_Projects_and_More/Superstore_Dashboard/Superstore_Sales_Dashboard.xlsx)